Tag: Smokers

 Instructions

-- Season the chicken wings with the seasonings of your liking.
-Marinate in the refrigerator for 2 hours.
+- Season the quail with the paprika and garlic powder.
+Let marinate in the refrigerator for 2 hours.

-- Arrange the wings on a rack.
-Let sit at room temp for an hour before smoking.
+- Wrap each of the quail in with a strip of bacon.
+Let rest at room temp for an hour before smoking.